dipendra-mule/conducky/website/docs/developer-docs/incident-comments.md

 ### Delete Comment
 - **Comment Author**: Can delete their own comments
-- **Admins/SuperAdmins**: Can delete any comment in their events
+- **Admins/System Admins**: Can delete any comment in their events
 - **Permanent Action**: Deletions cannot be undone

 ### Internal Comments
-- **Creation**: Only Responders, Admins, and SuperAdmins can create internal comments
+- **Creation**: Only Responders, Admins, and System Admins can create internal comments
 - **Visibility**: Internal comments are hidden from Reporters unless they're assigned to the incident
 - **Use Cases**: Sensitive information, internal coordination, response planning